aonufrei/threads-docs/threads.md

 Tea is ready: true
 */
 ```
-By using `Condition` you can assign `wait()` method calls to some specific condition that makes it easier to develop more complex multithreading applications.
-The drawback of using `Condition` is that you are forced to use `Lock` class indead of `syncronized` blocks.
+By using `Condition` you can assign `await()` method calls to some specific condition that makes it easier to develop more complex multithreading applications.
+The drawback of using `Condition` is that you are forced to use `Lock` class instead of `synchronized`.

 <h2 id="countdownlatch">CountDownLatch</h2>

-`CountDownLatch` object can be used to set some kind of a countdown and force the threads to wait until the countdown reaches zero.
+`CountDownLatch` object can be used to stop a thread until the countdown reaches zero.

 Lets review the code example:
 ```java